Shawn Amos: Digital marketing (2009–present)

 On November 4, 2009, Amos announced the formation of his own company, Amos Content Group, to develop content for digital media and traditional companies.
 In August 2012, The New York Times announced that Amos Content Group was jointly acquired by public relations company FleishmanHillard and GMR Marketing and rebranded as Freshwire.

 In October 2012, Amos was named one of Forbes "Up and Comers."
 Amos has moderated or spoken at several notable industry panels, including the Milken Institute, the Thread Summit in Colorado, Las Vegas' CES Convention, TEDxEast, and "OMD Predicts" in Dubai, an event for EMEA marketing leaders.

 In 2015, Freshwire officially became FleishmanHillard ContentWorks, and Amos was named Chief Content Innovation Officer of the Americas.

 Amos left FleishmanHilard in 2016 and launched a new venture, Put Together Media.
 In 2017, Amos merged Put Together Media with New York communications firm, Hudson Cutler.

 Author

-Publishers Weekly announced on June 20, 2020 that book publisher, Little Brown and Company, acquired Amos’ debut novel, Cookies & Milk, for six figures.
+Publishers Weekly announced on June 20, 2020 that book publisher, Little Brown and Company, acquired Amos' debut novel, Cookies & Milk, for six figures.
 The book is scheduled for Spring 2022 publication.

-Deadline Hollywood announced on May 5, 2022 that Disney Branded Television will Shawn Amos’ debut novel Cookies & Milk to screen with an animated series currently in development.
-The project hails from Laurence Fishburne and Helen Sugland of Cinema Gypsy Productions (black-ish), Jesse Murphy and James Sears Bryant of Jesse James Films and Amos.
+Deadline Hollywood announced on May 5, 2022 that Disney Branded Television will bring Shawn Amos' debut novel Cookies & Milk to screen with an animated series, currently in development.
+The project is being produced by Laurence Fishburne and Helen Sugland of Cinema Gypsy Productions (black-ish), Jesse Murphy and James Sears Bryant of Jesse James Films, and Amos.

 On January 12, 2023, Cookies & Milk was nominated to the Outstanding Literary Work - Youth/Teens category at the 54th NAACP Image Awards.